 If you’re not sure what to plant, inquire at your local garden center.
 Often, they’ll have a display of bedding plants chosen for their adaptability to your area.
 Also, they‘ll be inexpensive because they’re in season, says Peter Mezitt, president of Weston Nurseries in Hopkinton, Mass.
 Try pansies in the summer, and asters and mums in the fall to add vibrant color.
 “That’s what we do around the entrance to our garden center,” Mezitt says.

-For homeowners who have made a sizeable investment in landscaping, it makes sense to think about adding another 10% to 15% to the bill for professional lighting.
-“You can’t see landscaping after dark,“ says Brandon Stephens, vice president of marketing for a landscape lighting firm in Lubbock, Texas, “and buyers are not always looking at houses on a Saturday afternoon.”
+For homeowners who have made a sizeable investment in landscaping, it makes sense to think about adding another 10%-15% to the bill for professional outdoor lighting.
+After all, buyers aren’t always looking at houses on a Saturday afternoon.”

 The cost of a system runs from $200 for a DIY installation to more than $4,000 for a professional job.
 If you‘re doing it on your own, the key is to light what you want people to see, such as mature trees and flowering shrubs.

 The value of mature trees is particularly difficult to determine.
 Lucco says that in his market, mature trees contribute as much as 10% of a $100,000 property’s overall value.
 In addition, a properly placed shade tree can shave as much as $32 a year on your energy bills.
-Expect to pay $50 to $100 for a young, 6- to 7-foot deciduous tree.
+Expect to pay $50-$100 for a young, 6- to 7-foot deciduous tree.

 You can make your own initial assessment of the value of your property’s trees by visiting the National Tree Benefit Calculator.
-For example, a mature Southern red oak tree with a diameter of 36 inches in the front yard of a house in Augusta, Ga., would add $70 to the property value this year, according to the calculator.
+For example, a mature Southern red oak tree with a diameter of 36 inches in the front yard of a house in Augusta, Ga., might add $70 to the property value.